bigcompany/resource/README.md

 ## Purpose

 The resource library provides an easy way to define schema for JavaScript objects and JavaScript function definitions.
-Through creating resources, the developer is freed from having to write the same boiler-plate code over and over again.
+Through creating resources, the developer is freed from having to write the same validation and interface boiler-plate code over and over again.
 Resources are friendly to use and highly introspect-able allowing for very easy reflection.

 ## Features